mak100un/HowLong/README.md

 # HowLong
 **This repository contains the “HowLong” sample.**
-Available on Google Play: link
+Available on Google Play: http://webdesign.ru.net

 Example in Xamarin Forms (Android and iOS) shows you:
 1)	the benefits of usage ReactiveUI and Autofac